For Elon Musk’s SpaceX Starship program, more smoke, fire and shrapnel

 After the FAA approved SpaceX’s remedies, it granted the company approval to launch again.
 That flight, of Starship SN9, also hit hard and exploded.

-Still, it was another great flight,” Insprucker, SpaceX’s principal integration engineer, said during a broadcast of the event.
+Still, it was “another great flight,” Insprucker, SpaceX’s principal integration engineer, said during a broadcast of the event.
 But, he added, “we need to work on that landing a little bit.”

 A month later, SpaceX was at it again, this time with SN10.
 This time, it reached its apogee, or highest point, of about six miles, shut off its engines and fell gracefully in a “belly flop” or horizontal position.
 Then, shortly before reaching the ground, it flipped back to vertical and fired its engines.
 It landed, bounced, but appeared to stick the landing — at least for a while.

 “Third time’s a charm, as the saying goes,” Insprucker said on the broadcast.
-“A beautiful soft landing on the landing pad.
+“A beautiful soft landing on the landing pad.”

-But the vehicle was visibly leaning and after a little more than eight minutes, it exploded.
+But the vehicle was visibly leaning, and after a little more than eight minutes, it exploded.

 After all of the explosions, the FAA, which is charged with promoting the space industry but also protecting people and property on the ground, oversaw investigations with SpaceX.

 The investigation into the SN10 “mishap,” as the FAA calls it, remains open, the agency said Friday.
-But it found “no safety concerns in the preliminary SN10 mishap report that would preclude further launches,” so SpaceX was cleared to proceed with the flight test Friday.
+But it found “no public safety concerns in the preliminary SN10 mishap report that would preclude further launches,” so SpaceX was cleared to proceed with the flight test Friday.

 As the commercial space industry grows and embraces a culture of testing to failure and then iterating quickly to remedy errors, the FAA has been busy.
 So far, it has investigated six mishaps this fiscal year, Dickson said this week.
 That includes the Starship crashes, a SpaceX Falcon 9 rocket that missed its landing site on an autonomous boat in the ocean, as well as an aborted flight from Virgin Galactic and a launch in Alaska by start-up space company Astra that just missed making orbit in December.